-"Bullion Minerals" Bullion Minerals Limited "C\$" Canadian dollar "Chalice Annual Financial Report" the Company's annual financial report for the year ended June 30, 2012 "CIM Definition Standards" CIM Definition Standards on Mineral Resources and Mineral Reserves prepared by the CIM Standing Committee on Reserve Definitions 2005 "Company" or "Chalice" Chalice Gold Mines Limited and its subsidiaries on a consolidated basis, except where otherwise noted or the context otherwise indicates "Constitution" the constitution of Chalice "Corporations Act" Corporations Act 2001 (Australia), as amended "Dragon Mining" Dragon Mining Limited "Eligible Persons" persons eligible to participate in the Option Plan "ENAMCO" the Eritrean National Mining Corporation "Gnaweeda Gold Project" a project in Australia that is not yet considered material to the Company "Hurum" an exploration license comprising approximately $275 \mathrm{km}^2$ in Eritrea "JORC Code" Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves, the JORC Code 2004 Edition, effective December 2004, prepared by the Joint Ore Reserves Committee of the Australasian Institute of Mining and Metallurgy, Australian Institute of Geoscientists and Minerals Council of Australia "Kent" Kent Exploration Inc "Koka Gold Deposit" the Koka deposit that is part of the Zara Project in Eritrea, East Africa "Koka Gold Mine" Koka Gold Mine covering the Koka deposit that is part of the Zara Project in Eritrea, East Africa "London Africa" London Africa Limited, a company acquired by Arabian Nubian Resources.
-"LTIP" an employee long term incentive plan approved by Shareholders at the 2011 AGM.
-"Mogoraib North" an exploration license comprising approximately $550 \mathrm{km}^2$ in Eritrea
+"Company" or "Chalice" Chalice Gold Mines Limited and its subsidiaries on a consolidated basis, except where otherwise noted or the context otherwise indicates "Constitution" the constitution of Chalice "Corporations Act" Corporations Act 2001 (Australia), as amended "Dragon Mining" Dragon Mining Limited "Eligible Persons" persons eligible to participate in the Option Plan "ENAMCO" the Eritrean National Mining Corporation "Gnaweeda Gold Project" a project in Australia that is not yet considered material to the Company "GeoCrystal" GeoCrystal Limited "Hurum" an exploration license comprising approximately $275 \mathrm{km}^2$ in Eritrea.
+The Hurum license was relinquished during the 2013 Financial year.
+"Koka Gold Deposit" the Koka deposit that is part of the Zara Project in Eritrea, East Africa "Koka Gold Mine" Koka Gold Mine covering the Koka deposit that is part of the Zara Project in Eritrea, East Africa "LTIP" an employee long term incentive plan approved by Shareholders at the 2011 AGM.
+"Mogoraib North" an exploration license comprising approximately $548 \mathrm{km}^2$ in Eritrea "MHJV" The Mogoraib North and Hurum joint venture which is owned 60 percent by Chalice and 40 per cent by ENAMCO (including a 10 per cent free carried interest) and will be funded in accordance with each party's paid participating interest, being two thirds Chalice and one third ENAMCO.
+"Named Executive Officer" each of the following individuals: (i) the Chief Executive Officer of the Company; (ii) the Chief Financial Officer of the Company; (iii) each of the Company's three most highly compensated executive officers, or the three most highly compensated individuals acting in a similar capacity, other than the Chief Executive Officer and Chief Financial Officer, at the end of the most recently completed financial year whose total compensation was, individually, more than C\$150,000 for that financial year; and (iv) each individual who would be a Named Executive Officer under (iii) above but for the fact that the individual was neither an executive officer of the Company, nor acting in a similar capacity, at the end of the most recently completed financial year-end

-"MHJV" The Mogoraib North and Hurum joint venture which is owned 60 percent by Chalice and 40 per cent by ENAMCO (including a 10 per cent free carried interest) and will be funded in accordance with each party's paid participating interest, being two thirds Chalice and one third ENAMCO.
-"Named Executive Officer" each of the following individuals: (i) the Chief Executive Officer of the Company; (ii) the Chief Financial Officer of the Company; (iii) each of the Company's three most highly compensated executive officers, or the three most highly compensated individuals acting in a similar capacity, other than the Chief Executive Officer and Chief Financial Officer, at the end of the most recently completed financial year whose total compensation was, individually, more than C\$150,000 for that financial year; and (iv) each individual who would be a Named Executive Officer under (iii) above but for the fact that the individual was neither an executive officer of the Company, nor acting in a similar capacity, at the end of the most recently completed financial year-end "NI 43-101" National Instrument 43-101 - Standards of Disclosure for Mineral Projects "NI 71-102" National Instrument 71-102 - Continuous Disclosure and Other Exemptions relating to Foreign Issuers "Option Plan" an employee and consultant stock option plan approved by Shareholders on November 25, 2010 "Performance Rights" a right to be issued a Share upon the satisfaction of certain performance conditions that are attached to the right as determined by the Board.
+"NI 43-101" National Instrument 43-101 - Standards of Disclosure for Mineral Projects "NI 71-102" National Instrument 71-102 - Continuous Disclosure and Other Exemptions relating to Foreign Issuers "Option Plan" an employee and consultant stock option plan approved by Shareholders on November 25, 2010 "Performance Rights" a right to be issued a Share upon the satisfaction of certain performance conditions that are attached to the right as determined by the Board.
 "SCG" Shanghai Construction Group Co.
 Ltd "SEDAR" the System for Electronic Documents Analysis and Retrieval maintained by the Canadian Securities Administrators "SFECO" China SFECO Group, a subsidiary of Shanghai Construction Group Co.
-Ltd. "Shares" ordinary shares in the capital of the Company "Shareholder" Shareholders of the Company or other entity "Stock Exchange Listing Rules" the listing rules of any stock exchange in the world which the Company is listed on "Sub-Sahara" Sub-Sahara Resources NL "Teck" Teck Resources Limited "TSX" Toronto Stock Exchange
+Ltd. "Shares" ordinary shares in the capital of the Company "Shareholder" Shareholders of the Company or other entity "Stock Exchange Listing Rules" the listing rules of any stock exchange in the world which the Company is listed on "Stock Exchange Listing Rules" "Sub-Sahara" Company is listed on "Sub-Sahara" Company is listed on Sub-Sahara Resources NL "Sub-Sahara" "Teck" Company is listed on Sub-Sahara Resources NL Teck Resources Limited "Sub-Sahara" "Teck" "TSX" Company is listed on Sub-Sahara Resources NL Teck Resources Limited Toronto Stock Exchange "Teck" "TSX" "TSX-V" Company is listed on Sub-Sahara Resources NL Teck Resources Limited Toronto Stock Exchange TSX Venture Exchange "Sub-Sahara" "Teck" "TSX" "TSX-V" "Uranium Equities" Company is listed on Sub-Sahara Resources NL Teck Resources Limited Toronto Stock Exchange TSX Venture Exchange Uranium Equities Limited